Short stories from the 1970s

 Illustration: Subrata Chowdhury

-This tale found its way into a Ghanada compilation, 16 years after being written!
+This tale found its way into a Ghanada compilation, 16 years after being written !

 Possibly the first Ghanashyam illustration by versatile artist Narayan Debnath.
 The two compositions are strikingly similar

 Ghanada.
-Artist: Goutam Roy
+Artist : Goutam Roy

-Knata (Thorn), 1971
+Knaata (Thorn), 1971

-Bhela from Ghanadar Chingri Brittanto (1988)
+Bhyaala from Ghanadar Chingri Brittaanto (1988)

 Artist: Subrata Chowdhury

-Berajaley Ghanada
+Byaraajaaley Ghanada

 (Net), 1973

-First Published: 1973, Sharodiya Kishore Bharati
+First Published: 1973, Shaarodiyaa Kishore Bharati

 Illustrations: Narayan Debnath